Calm Mind, Steady Spirit

 If it is your first time using the herb, then always work with your practitioner.
 There is very little peer-reviewed research available on the use of tonic herbs and medicinal mushrooms during pregnancy and because this process involves changes in immune function, it is best to proceed with care.
 Work with your instincts, and see make sure you feel into the flow that reishi is providing you.
 And start slow.

 Reishi really is one of the crowd favourites at SuperFeast HQ.
 Head over to our online shop here to check out our potent SuperFeast Reishi.
+We have also recently released our Reishi in capsule form!
+Shop Reishi Capsules Here.
 You won't be disappointed with the Mushroom of Immortality!

 How To Use Reishi